Top 21 Best Twitch Streamers (2020)

 19. Nightblue3 – 2,460,241 followers

-Rabia “Nightblue3” Yazbek is one of the few streamers who mainly stream League of Legends that enjoys a strong following.
+Rabia “Nightblue3” Yazbek is one of the few streamers who mainly stream League of Legends and enjoys a strong following.

-Nightblue3 has been playing League of Legends for nearly a decade now and formerly played professionally for Team SoloMid as their jungler back in 2014.
+Nightblue3 has been playing League of Legends for nearly a decade now and formerly played professionally for Team SoloMid as their jungle back in 2014.

 Since then, Nightblue3 has made a name for himself with his high-quality gameplay, in-depth analysis, as well as entertaining streams where he plays random champions at the request of his followers and subscribers.